Flow Matching with Gaussian Process Priors for Probabilistic Time Series Forecasting: Experimental Setup and Hyperparameters

 Before applying Gaussian process regression, we apply a frequency-based z-score normalization to the data, which standardizes each segment according to its periodicity.
 For each data point $\x_i$ , the transformation is defined as:

-where $\mu_p$ is the mean and $\sigma_p$ is the standard deviation computed over segments of length corresponding to the periodicity $p$ of the time series.
-This normalization ensures that each segment of the data, organized by its periodic frequency, has a mean of zero and a standard deviation of one, aligning the scales across different frequencies within the dataset.
+where $\mu_p$ is the mean computed over segments of length corresponding to the periodicity $p$ of the time series.
+This normalization ensures that each segment of the data, organized by its periodic frequency, has a mean of zero.